 Note that all constructor and function symbols are fully applied.
-The extension to higher-order functions is discussed separately in Section 4.
+The extension to higher-order functions is discussed separately in Section 5.

-3.2Transforming Data Types
+4.2 Transforming Data Types

 In the following transformations, we assume that m is a new type variable that does not occur in the program to be transformed.
 This type variable will denote the monad that implements non-deterministic evaluations in the target program.
 Since evaluations can be non-deterministic in all levels of functional logic programs, we have to insert m as a new argument in all data types.
-Thus, we start the definition of our transformation by stating how type expressions of functional logic programs are mapped to Haskell type expressions, adding m to all argument types.
+Thus, we start the definition of our transformation by stating how type expressions of functional logic programs are mapped to Haskell type expressions, where m is added to all argument types.

 Definition 4 (Transforming Types).
-The transformation $tr(\tau)$ on type expressions $\tau$ is defined as follows:
+The transformation $tr(\tau)$ on type expressions τ is defined as follows: